Oklahoma sex offender texted victim hours before seven bodies found at his property

 McFadden was convicted of rape in 2003, according to records from the Oklahoma Department of Corrections, and was released in 2020.
 His pending trial stemmed from charges brought against him after he was accused of sexting a minor while in prison in 2017, according to FOX.

 Although the seven bodies have not been officially identified by authorities, relatives have said that McFadden, his wife Holly Guess, 35, and her children Rylee Elizabeth Allen, 17, Michael James Mayo, 15, and Tiffany Dore Guess, 13, are among the deceased.
-Tiffany’s friends Ivy Webster, 15, and 16-year-old Brittany Brewer also died in the tragedy, according to their parents.
+Tiffany’s friends Ivy Webster, 14, and 15-year-old Brittany Brewer also died in the tragedy, according to their parents.

 Guess’ former mother-in-law Judy White-Allen said her family is still processing the devastating tragedy.
 Ms White-Allen, who is the grandmother of Rylee and Michael, described Guess as a “great mother,” with a “big heart.”